Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Introduction

-Black-hole shadows have become a powerful probe of strong-field gravity because the size, shape, and distortion of the photon-ring image are controlled by the near-horizon optical geometry and by the unstable photon region.
-Extensive studies have shown that shadow observables are sensitive to rotation, charge, plasma effects, magnetic fields, higher-dimensional corrections, and deviations from the Kerr geometry.
-In particular, shadows of rotating non-Kerr and regular black holes were analyzed in Refs.~\cite{Atamurotov:2013sca,Abdujabbarov:2016hnw}, while the influence of plasma and external magnetic fields on photon propagation and charged-particle dynamics was investigated in Refs.~\cite{Atamurotov:2015nra,Abdujabbarov:2009az}.
-The Event Horizon Telescope images of M87$^*$ and Sgr~A$^*$ have further motivated the use of shadow measurements as tests of gravity and fundamental physics, including constraints on the rotational nature of compact objects, extra dimensions, nonlinear electrodynamics, loop-quantum-gravity inspired metrics, Einstein--Gauss--Bonnet gravity, Kalb--Ramond gravity, and other modified or effective descriptions of black holes~\cite{Bambi:2019tjh,Vagnozzi:2019apd,Allahyari:2019jqz,Vagnozzi:2022moj,Kumar:2020owy,Amir:2017slq,Kumar:2020hgm,Afrin:2022ztr,Kuang:2022xjp,Kuang:2022ojj}.
-More recent investigations have extended this program to quantum-corrected and Lorentzian--Euclidean black-hole geometries, showing that shadow observables can encode small but potentially distinguishable signatures of ultraviolet or effective-gravity corrections~\cite{Wang:2025fmz,Battista:2026nsx}.
-In the present work, we analyze the shadow of the NED--Hernquist black hole using the recently developed perturbative framework for gravitational shadows in static spherically symmetric spacetimes~\cite{Kobialko:2024zhc}, together with the gravitational black-hole shadow spectroscopy approach of Ref.~\cite{Pantig:2025deu}.
-This method is especially well suited to the present problem because it allows the shadow radius to be expanded around an asymptotically renormalized Schwarzschild reference geometry, thereby separating the trivial ADM-mass shift from genuine non-Schwarzschild corrections.
-We use it to identify how the compact magnetic charge modifies the photon-sphere region, how the Hernquist halo changes the asymptotic mass distribution and optical geometry, and how the two sectors compete in the observable shadow radius.
+Black-hole shadows have become a powerful probe of strong-field gravity, since the size and shape of the photon-ring image are controlled by the near-horizon optical geometry.
+Extensive studies have shown that shadow observables are sensitive to rotation, charge, plasma effects, higher-dimensional corrections, and deviations from Kerr geometry~\cite{Vagnozzi:2022moj,Allahyari:2019jqz,Afrin:2022ztr}.
+In this work we analyze the shadow using the recently developed perturbative framework for gravitational shadows in static spherically symmetric spacetimes~\cite{Kobialko:2024zhc, Pantig:2025deu}, which separates the trivial ADM-mass shift from genuine non-Schwarzschild corrections.